lucianohgo/lucianohgo.com/content/posts/great-outcomes-from-meetings/en-US.md

 date: '2020-06-29'
 description: 'Meetings are a medium of work, understanding what great outcomes for different types of them will give us and our teams more time and effectiveness'
 cover: 'https://lucianohgo.com/images/great-outcomes-from-meetings/meeting.jpg'
-coverAlt: 'People in a room having a meeting.
-The environment is light and people seem to be enjoying themselves'
+coverAlt: 'People in a video chat room having a meeting.
+A mug is on the left side and a computer with the video call is on the right'
 authors:
   - lucianohgo
 tags: